samuelrivas/moka/README.md

 ## Overview

-Moka is a tool to break test dependencies.
-Similar to other mocks, it allows a module A depending on a module B to run without the need of the whole B behaviour.
+Moka is a tool for breaking test dependencies.
+Similar to other mocks, it allows a module A depending on a module B to run without depending upon the complete behaviour of module B.

 There are a number of tools like this for Erlang, being [Meck](https://github.com/eproxus/meck) the most popular.
-Both Moka and Meck will create a stub of B (say B') with some controlled behaviour, and make A call to B' instead of B.
+Both Moka and Meck will create a stub of B (say B') with some controlled behaviour, and make A call B' instead of B.

-Meck achieves that by replacing the module B with B', that means that A, and any other module calling B, will get the modified behaviour.
+Meck achieves that by replacing the module B with B', meaning that A, and any other module calling B, will get the modified behaviour (B') instead.

-Moka uses a different approach, it wouldn't replace B, but modify the behaviour of A redirecting any calls to B to B'.
+Moka uses a different approach.
+Instead of replacing B, it modifies the behaviour of A by redirecting mocked calls to B' but retaining the unmocked calls to B.

-Of course, mocking with either Moka's or Meck's approach is grossly equivalent in many situations.
-However, we think that modifying the caller module instead of the called module is a cleaner and safer.
+Of course, mocking with either Moka's or Meck's approach is largely equivalent in most situations.
+However modifying the caller module instead of the called module is a cleaner and safer.

 The main motivation for building Moka is that it allows us to mock (or _mok_) modules that are used by other modules we cannot control during our testing.